10 BEST STREET FOOD SPOTS IN COPENHAGEN

 The last place I want to mention is Pho Hanoi.

-By term, I am uncertain if you can really call this place street food, but I am going to and added it to the list because of a few reasons.
+By term, I am uncertain if you can really call this place street food, but I am going to add it to the list because of a few reasons.

 First of all, Pho Hanoi is really cheap compared to other eateries.